 So, how can you use bullet journaling to keep track of your condition and achieve your health goals?
 Let’s find out together …

-Organisation help for anyone with ADHD
+Organisation help for ADHD

 When all of the usual systems on the market failed him, digital designer Ryder Carrol created the Bullet Journal specifically as a tool to better control his ADHD symptoms such as forgetfulness, thought overload and to help him stay on top of tasks.